Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 Mechanical analysis could help dimension parts to optimize durability, cost, etc.

-Besides static analysis (furniture passes/does not pass), mechanical analysis can be integrated in interactive framework, such as in the work of Umetani et al.  (2012) : "Guided Exploration of Physically Valid Shapes for Furniture Design" (illustration: from the article).
+Besides static analysis (furniture passes/does not pass), mechanical analysis can be integrated in interactive framework, such as in the work of Umetani et al.  (2012, Guided Exploration of Physically Valid Shapes for Furniture Design) (illustration: from the article).

 ![Guided Exploration of Physically Valid Shapes for Furniture Design](/img/re/furnitures/mitra_guided_design.jpg)